eliasdorneles/eliasdorneles.github.io/site/blog/meta-blogging.md

 In any case, narration seems to be an important tool for me.
 My memory is more like an audio-book than a movie.
 Or maybe an audio-book with an accompanying comic book with blurry drawings.
-It sort of blew my mind when I learned that this was a thing, and I keep remembering things related to this that I seem to have experienced very differently than other people and I didn't really understand it at the time.
+It sort of blew my mind when I learned that aphantasia was a thing, and I keep remembering things that I seem to have experienced very differently than other people because of it and I didn't really understand it at the time.

 Anyway, that's why I like writing.
 Someone already said "if you're not writing, you're only thinking that you're thinking", and it rings a bell for me.
 It's